 The conglomerate paid them mostly in media exposure, so they had to make as many winning smiles as they did tamales or kombucha, anything to convince those watching they weren’t actually desperate enough to run a truck at a personal loss and were absolutely having a blast while doing it.

-“That’s how I knew I was meant for this,” Morley said after Lady had quietly explained, with varying degrees of success, the gig economy to the other fairies.
+“That’s how I knew I was meant for this,” Morley said after Lady had quietly explained the gig economy, with varying degrees of success, to the other fairies.
 “Soon as I knew what that thing was I wanted to run it off the road.”
 He glared at Snakewaist, right at the part he thought Ladyspiller occupied.
 “All you millennials lost your way, piling into things like that and riding’em right into the poorhouse.”

 “Yeah it’s not the poorhouse any more dude,” Lady said, using Snakewaist’s mouth to snap at him.
 “That implies public assistance still exists.
 Every house is the poorhouse.
 We live in poor cities and walk our poor asses to the poor bus stop.”